Google My Business undelivered error messages

 - Solution: Please try to send this post again in a few minutes.

 To increase the chances of successful posting, consider scheduling your post for a few minutes after your usual time.
-We have observed that after approximately 5 minutes, Google My Business has a higher success rate .
+Often, after approximately 5 minutes past the top of the hour, Google My Business has a higher success rate.
 This is likely due to the high volume of traffic on Google My Business API, causing posts to fail during peak usage times.

 Internal error encountered.